Arrive Early to Class

-As our studio continues to grow, so do our class sizes!
-For large class sizes, please place your mat within a designated “mat zone” mapped out on the floor and greet your neighbors with a smile!
+As our studios continue to grow, so do our class sizes!
+For large class sizes, please place your mat within a designated “mat zone” and make room for others with a smile!

 Respect Your Fellow Yogis with Silence

 For many yogis, each class is an escape and a time to wind down and zen out!
 Please respect this by keeping your voices soft and unrolling your mat out with courtesy.
-(Please we beg, no snapping out your yoga mat to the floors!)
-Settle into your space and greet your neighbors before class begins.
+No snapping out your yoga mat to the floor!
+Settle into your space and quietly say hello to your neighbors before class begins.
 For our extra social yogis - grab a tea and chat with your friend in the boutique area before and/or after class!